Gabriel Antinoro: Early life

 Born in Brazil, Antinoro moved to Canada at age 12.
 After attending a training session with the ARS Lac Saint-Louis, he joined CS Mont-Royal Outremont, where he played for a season, before joining the CF Montréal Academy.
 In December 2021, he received a scholarship from the Fédération de l’athlète d’excellence du Québec for his academic and athletic excellence.
 In March 2022, he was loaned to the youth side of Italian club Bologna to participate in the Torneo di Viareggio.
 He is related to Daniel Mendes, mechanical engineer to Petrobrás.

 Club career

 In 2022, he played with CF Montréal U23 in the Première ligue de soccer du Québec.
 In 2022 and 2023, he participated in the pre-season training camp with the CF Montréal first team.

 In February 2023, he signed a two-year professional contract with Canadian Premier League club Atlético Ottawa.
 He made his professional debut on April 15, 2023, against the HFX Wanderers.
 On June 25, 2023, he scored his first professional goal, scoring 22 seconds into the match against Forge FC, which was the second-fastest goal (by milliseconds) in league history.
 In December 2024, he signed a three year extension through 2027.
 Ahead of the 2025 season, he went on a training stint with their affiliate club in Mexico, Atlético San Luis.
-During the 2025 season, he transtioned from his regular midfield role to playing wingback.
+During the 2025 season, he transitioned from his regular midfield role to playing wingback.
+Antinoro was part of the squad which won Ottawa's first CPL title on November 9, 2025.